cpino2/PINO-Python-Portfolio/StreamlitAppFinal/README.md

 - App requires users to input data so model can predict high or low risk of Alzheimer's disease onset by recognizing patterns it learned as a result of being trained with the initial dataset

 Outputs
-- App predicts high or low risk of disease onsest
+- App predicts high or low risk of disease onsest based on user inputs
 - 1 = High risk
 - 0 = Low risk
 - Strings converted to numeric values to ensure the predictive machine learning model functions error-free and runs smoothly